gabrieltal/chess/README.md

 # Chess

 This is a work in progress.
 Game not finished yet!
+Needs castling logic, en passant logic, tests and to deploy it so people can play it.

 I wanted to practice using React.
 Used the React docs [Tic-Tac-Toe](https://reactjs.org/tutorial/tutorial.html) tutorial as a baseline/example for me to follow, but obviously went from there to make a chess game.
 Initialized this project using [Create React App](https://github.com/facebook/create-react-app).